What Should I Do After Having A Car Accident?

 This is the most challenging part of your claim to prove and is always a point of significant contention at the time of settlement.

-You should not accept this as a fixed formula – especially if you have suffered serious injuries.
-This is the insurance adjuster’s way of limiting the amount of your recovery.
+You should not accept this as a fixed formula – especially if you have suffered severe injuries.

-Most adjusters will admit that being injured by a drunk driver is a case of aggravated liability.
-But they might also claim the insurance company does not cover punitive damages.
-This should not overly concern you since your lawyer can always dismiss the punitive damage claim after the defendant testifies at trial so the jury is well aware of the defendant’s reckless conduct.
+This should not overly concern you since your lawyer can always dismiss the punitive damage claim after the defendant testifies at trial so the jury is made aware of the defendant’s reckless conduct.

 What Are Punitive Damages?